 3. Be specific about how many hours of support you need

-Support workers on Better Caring have the ability to work flexibly to meet their client’s needs.
+Independent support workers on Mable have the ability to work flexibly to meet their client’s needs.
 That’s why we ask you to provide information on your job post about how many hours of support you need.
 You can choose either less than 5, 5 to 10, 10 to 20 or more than 20 hours of support when you post a job.
-This way, support workers can quickly see approximately how much support you’re looking for and decide whether they can provide you support
+This way, support workers can quickly see approximately how much support you’re looking for and decide whether they can provide you with support.

 4. Add your flexibility so support workers can work with you

-If you’re a client, your preferences and support requirements should always come first.
+Because you’re seeking support via Mable, your preferences and support requirements come first.
 Posting a job means support workers can see every detail of your support so you can work together to organise quality, flexible support for you.
 On your job post, you can add whether you’re happy with flexible support or need support on particular days and times.
 If you require support at particular times, you choose days of the week and times that you prefer support.
 You can select as many times as you like!

 5. Create a clear, succinct job title